 (c) contains a declaration that, so far as the debtor or bankrupt is aware, the particulars set out in the statement are correct.'

-2.9 Should a trustee receive a completed or partially completed statement of affairs from a bankrupt, that document (or an original copy of it) should be forwarded to the Official Receiver for consideration as to whether or not it has been properly completed.
+2.12 Should a trustee receive a completed or partially completed statement of affairs from a bankrupt, that document (or an original copy of it) should be forwarded to the Official Receiver for consideration as to whether or not it has been properly completed.
 It is not appropriate for trustees to make a determination as to whether or not such a document is properly completed and therefore acceptable to the Official Receiver.
-To facilitate this process, statement of affairs forms may be faxed, delivered or posted to any AFSA Registry or emailed to registry [at] afsa.gov.au
+To facilitate this process, statement of affairs forms may be faxed, delivered or posted to any AFSA Registry or emailed to registry [at] afsa.gov.au.

 - confirmation that the bankrupt has been advised of their bankruptcy status and their legal obligation to file a statement of affairs (see the proof of notification provisions in paragraph 2.4 of this Practice Statement)

 - the proposed referral is within 12 months of the date the bankrupt was notified of their bankruptcy and the requirement to file a statement of affairs.
 However, matters in excess of 12 months will be considered where there are justifiable delays or hindrances in contacting the bankrupt.

-2.15 When a statement of affairs has not been filed and the trustee has evidence that the bankrupt is aware of their bankruptcy and the obligation to file a statement of affairs, the trustee may apply for a 77CA notice.
-When the Official Receiver issues a 77CA notice there will be no expectation that the trustee will refer an allegation of non-compliance with section 54 of the Act to AFSA Regulation and Enforcement.
+2.17 When a statement of affairs has not been filed and the trustee has evidence that the bankrupt is aware of their bankruptcy and the obligation to file a statement of affairs, the trustee may apply for a 77CA notice.
+When the Official Receiver issues a 77CA notice there will be no expectation that the trustee will refer an allegation of non-compliance with section 54 of the Act to Regulation and Enforcement.

 3. Complex offences